 Morning Routines and Building Mastery

-I’m linking up with Jen over at Teacher by the Beach again for Monday Motivation.
+I’m linking up with Jen over at Teacher by the Beach again for Monday Motivation and morning routines.

 My kiddos arrive in the morning and head over to our “dots“.